MobileNativeFoundation/rules_xcodeproj/examples/README.md

     <br> Contains many targets to exercise all of the [rules_apple](https://github.com/bazelbuild/rules_apple/tree/master/doc) rules, along with various ways of using rules_xcodeproj itself (e.g. multi-platform consolidated targets, SwiftUI Previews, device support, etc.).

 * **simple**
     <br> Contains a "Hello World" `swift_binary` target.
-This examples main purpose is to have a target without `Bazel External Repositories` or `Bazel Generated Files` groups in Xcode, and no `BazelDependencies` target in BwX mode.
+This example's main purpose is to have a target without `Bazel External Repositories` or `Bazel Generated Files` groups in Xcode, and no `BazelDependencies` target in BwX mode.